OldGnuts/Terrain3D_Layer_Tool/README.md

 ## 🔄 Data Flow & Processing Lifecycle

 To understand Terrain3DTools, one must follow the data as it transforms from high-level C# objects into low-level GPU commands.
 The system operates on a "Pull" architecture triggered by dirty states.
+There may be confusion about async operations here.
+In fact the nature of the architecture is synchronous, however some operations are ran synchrounsly.
+Internally a DAG is built, and that dictates how synchronous the flow of data is.

 ### 1. The Trigger (Input & Scheduling)
-*   **User Action:** A user moves a `HeightLayer` or tweaks a `NoiseMask` property.
+*   **User Action:** A user moves a `HeightLayer` or tweaks a `Mask` property.
 *   **Dirty Flags:** The node marks itself as `IsDirty`.
 *   **The Scheduler:** The `UpdateScheduler` monitors these flags.
 It intelligently differentiates between **Interactive Updates** (low latency while dragging) and **Full Updates** (high quality on mouse release), prioritizing editor frame rate.